HCaldwell95/pixel-craft/README.md

 * Blog Page Launch: Create a blog section to showcase relevant and engaging content for the Pixelcraft community.

-* Blog Enhancements: Add interactive elements to the blog, such as allowing users to select and save their favourite roast preferences.
+* Blog Enhancements: Add interactive elements to the blog, such as allowing users to select and save their preferences.

 ## Future Sprints